Kuanhao-Chao/splam/docs/source/content/annotation_evaluation.rst

 +++++++++++++++++++++++++++++++++++

 In this step, the goal is to score all the extracted splice junctions.
 To accomplish this, you will need 3 essential files.
-(1) The BED file that was generated in :ref:`Step 2 <annotation-extract-introns>`, (2) :ref:`the reference genome (2) <annotation-prepare-input>` which shares coordinates with the junction BED file, and (3) :ref:`the splam model (3) <annotation-prepare-input>`.
+(1) The BED file that was generated in :ref:`Step 2 <annotation-extract-introns>`, (2) :ref:`the reference genome (2) <annotation-prepare-input>` which shares coordinates with the junction BED file, and (3) :ref:`the Splam model (3) <annotation-prepare-input>`.
 Once you have these files in place, you can run the following command:

 .. code-block:: bash

    splam score -G chr9_subset.fa -m splam_script.pt tmp_out/junction.bed

 In this step, a new :code:`BED` file is produced, featuring eight columns.
 Two extra columns, namely :code:`DONOR_SCORE` and :code:`ACCEPTOR_SCORE`, are appended to the file.
 It is worth noting that any unstranded introns are excluded from the output.
 (P.S.
 They might be from unstranded transcripts assembled by StringTie).

-**Output:**
+**Output:** :code:`junction_score.bed`

 .. code-block:: text
     :linenos: